Oveporexton: Interactions

+Pharmacology

+Pharmacodynamics

-The drug acts as a selective agonist of the orexin OX_{2} receptor.
-It has wakefulness-promoting effects in animals, including in rodents and monkeys.
+Oveporexton acts as a selective agonist of the orexin OX_{2} receptor.
+Oveporexton has wakefulness-promoting effects in animals, including in rodents and monkeys.
 In addition, oveporexton has been found to be effective in the treatment of narcolepsy and cataplexy in phase 3 clinical trials in humans.
-The drug is a first-in-class medication and targets the root symptomatic cause of narcolepsy (type 1) by remediating the orexin (hypocretin) deficiency that is present in the condition.
+Oveporexton is a first-in-class medication and targets the root symptomatic cause of narcolepsy type 1 by remediating the orexin (hypocretin) deficiency that is present in the condition.

-Oveporexton is being developed by Takeda.
-As of July 2025, it has completed phase 3 clinical trials for treatment of narcolepsy, whereas no recent development has been reported for treatment of idiopathic hypersomnia.
-Takeda plans to submit a New Drug Application (NDA) of oveporexton for the treatment of narcolepsy to the United States Food and Drug Administration (FDA) in 2025.
-Oveporexton is a follow-on and replacement compound for Takeda's earlier lead drug danavorexton (TAK-925), which is administered intravenously and stopped being developed due to unexpected liver toxicity findings.
+Pharmacokinetics

+The disposition of oveporexton is biexponential and it has an elimination half-life of 16 to 24 hours in humans.
+The FDA label gives a more specific mean terminal elimination half-life of 23.2 hours.